-Bleaching lightens teeth that have been stained or discolored by age, food, drink, and smoking.
-Teeth darkened as a result of injury or taking certain medications can also be bleached, but the effectiveness depends on the degree of staining.
+Cosmetic bleaching lightens teeth that have been stained or discolored due to age, food, drinking, or smoking.
+Teeth darkened as a result of injury or taking certain medications can also be bleached.
+The effectiveness depends on the degree of staining.

 A crown is a tooth-colored, custom-made covering that encases the entire tooth surface restoring it to its original shape and size.
 Crowns protect and strengthen teeth that cannot be restored with fillings or other types of restorations.
 They are ideal for teeth that have large, fractured or broken fillings and also for those that are badly decayed.

-Less visible and more effective brackets and wires are making straightening teeth with orthodontics much more appealing to adult patients.
+Invisalign is significantly less visible and more effective than brackets and wires.
+This makes straightening teeth with orthodontics particularily more appealing to adult patients.
 In some cases, teeth can be straightened with custom-made, clear, removable aligners in place of braces.

 What can I do about stained or discolored teeth?

-Teeth color has become the number one aesthetic concern of many patients, and there are many products and methods available brighten your smile.
+Teeth color has become the number one aesthetic concern of many patients.
+Luckily, there are many products and methods available brighten your smile.

-Professional teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel and is an ideal way to enhance the beauty of your smile.
-Over-the-counter products are also available, but they are much less effective than professional treatments and might not be approved by the American Dental Association (ADA).
+Professional teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel.
+Over-the-counter products are also available.
+However, they are much less effective than professional treatments and might not be approved by the American Dental Association (ADA).

 It’s important to have your teeth evaluated by your dentist to determine if you’re a good candidate for bleaching.
-Occasionally, tetracycline and fluorosis stains are difficult to bleach and your dentist may offer other options, such as veneers or crowns to cover up such stains.
+Occasionally, tetracycline and fluorosis stains are difficult to bleach.
+Your dentist may offer other options, such as veneers or crowns to cover up such stains.
 Since teeth whitening only works on natural tooth enamel, it is also important to evaluate any old fillings, crowns, etc. before bleaching begins.
-Once the bleaching is done, your dentist can match the new restorations to the shade of the newly whitened teeth.

 Since teeth whitening is not permanent, a touch-up may be needed every several years to keep your smile looking bright.